slyovich/az-brownbag/README.md

 Finally, you can deploy the self-hosted GitHub runner running the Terraform [scripts](IaC/docker-github-runner/).
 You can also automate the deployment using the [GitHub Action](.github/workflows/docker-github-runner-deploy.yml).

 As the Azure Container App hosting the GitHub Runner uses auto-scaling rules based on Azure Storage Queue storage, your pipelines running on this runner must trigger a new container start.
 The [GitHub action](.github/workflows/keda-scale-test.yml) illustrates how this can be achieved using a first scale out job and scale in when job is terminated.

-## Register your AAD applications
-- App registrations (+ redirect URIs from local and distant)
-- Register these apps in Key Vault
-- Create schema to explain where these app are references and how they are used

 ## Deploy the application hosting infrastructure
 - Terraform pipeline